-New technologies (items such as: alternative building systems, new design components and/or materials, etc.) for the purposes of decreasing operating costs must be proven and not experimental.
+New technologies (items such as: alternative building systems, new design components and/or materials, etc.) included for the purpose of decreasing operating costs must be proven and not experimental.
 Any new technology incorporated for energy savings will need to be justified through a cost benefit analysis.
-Applicable new technologies shall include any proposed efficiencies in excess of those indicated in the 2018 International Energy Conservation Code, ASHRE Standard 90.1-2019, the Authority Green Criteria or beyond those typically employed in similar housing.
+Applicable new technologies shall include any proposed efficiencies in excess of those indicated in the 2018 International Energy Conservation Code, ASHRE Standard 90.1-2019, or beyond those typically employed in similar housing.
 New technologies shall have a payback period within 15 years.
 Simple payback analysis shall at a minimum be utilized, or: the initial cost of the technology (or differential cost over its equivalent) divided by the annual energy savings due to the new technology.
 The payback period shall be calculated using the current Authority underwriting forecasting assumptions and shall incorporate maintenance costs, adjustments for any needed life cycle repairs and/or reserves.

-4.4.2 PLUMBING: The Illinois State Plumbing Code, the local plumbing code, and these standards shall govern all plumbing work performed on new construction and new work on the renovation, rehabilitation, or preservation of existing buildings.
+4.4.2 PLUMBING: The Illinois State Plumbing Code, the local plumbing code, and these standards shall govern all plumbing work performed on new construction and the rehabilitation of existing buildings.
 Whenever there is a conflict in the requirements between the regulations, the more stringent requirement will prevail.
 All plumbing work shall be performed only by Illinois licensed plumbers and apprentice plumbers under the direction of a licensed plumber.

-No project shall be served by a well or septic system.
-Hose bib shall be installed in refuse receiving rooms.
-On renovation, rehabilitation or preservation projects, replacement of the lead pipe incoming water service shall be required.
+- a.
+No project shall be served by a well or septic system. - b.
+On rehabilitation projects, replacement of the lead pipe incoming water service shall be required.